January 14, 2015

 But, since we're dealing with cats, not people, it's just not that simple.

 You can’t force your pets to like each other.
 We don't have a crystal ball to predict whether or not your pets will be friends, but we do have techniques that will increase your chances of success.
 Most importantly, try to choose a cat with a similar personality and activity level to your current pet.
 An older cat or dog might not appreciate the antics of a kitten.

 Go slow during the introduction process to increase your chances for success.
 Don't throw your pets together in a sink-or-swim situation and just hope they'll work it out.
 That's a recipe for the fur to fly!

 The nature of cats

 Cats are territorial, and in general they don't like to share.
-A cat who's unhappy about a newcomer may express his displeasure by fighting with the other pet and marking territory (peeing on the floor, wall or objects).
+A cat who's unhappy about a newcomer may express their displeasure by fighting with the other pet and marking territory (peeing on the floor, wall or objects).

 Cats also dislike change, and a new cat in the house is a huge change.
 These two character traits mean you could have a tough (but not impassable) road ahead.

 Some cats are more social than others.
-An 8-year-old cat who has never been around other animals might never learn to share her territory (and her people) with other pets.
-But an 8-week-old kitten separated from her mom and littermates for the first time might be glad to have a cat or dog companion.
+An 8-year-old cat who has never been around other animals might never learn to share their territory (and their people) with other pets.
+But an 8-week-old kitten separated from their mom and littermates for the first time might be glad to have a cat or dog companion.

 All of this means that your current pet and your new cat need to be introduced very slowly so they can get used to each other before a face-to-face meeting.
 Slow introductions help prevent fearful or aggressive behavior from developing.
 Below are some guidelines to help make the introductions go smoothly.